Our Story

 What We’re Building

-Waste Wise Innovation develops retrofit technology that reduces contamination at the source and captures the data needed to continually improve recovery.
-Our solutions help high‑traffic venues and campuses:
+Waste Wise Innovation develops modular material authentication technology that mitigates contamination at the point of disposal and captures the verifiable data insights required to optimize resource recovery.
+By leveraging secure database matching and independent hardware architecture, our solutions empower high-traffic venues and corporate campuses to:

 Why It Matters

-Every plastic bottle and aluminum beverage container that makes it into the right stream protects the value of the whole load.
-Every percentage point of contamination removed means more material recycled into new containers, textiles, and products, and fewer resources wasted trying to sort the unsortable.
+Every plastic bottle and aluminum beverage container that makes it into the correct recycling stream protects the value of the whole load.
+Every percentage point of recycling contamination removed means more material processed and brought back to life as new containers, textiles, and products, and fewer resources wasted trying to sort the unsortable.

-This team came together because we saw the same problem from different angles and believed the answer required all of them: the care of healthcare, the rigor of operations, the imagination of architecture, the craft of digital experience, the discipline of clear communication, and the wisdom of seasoned financial stewardship.
+This team came together because we saw the same problem from different angles and believed the answer required all of them: the care of healthcare, the rigor of operations, the imagination and the craft of the design experience, the discipline of clear communication, and the wisdom of seasoned financial stewardship.
 Waste Wise Innovation is where those paths meet, and where better recycling begins, one smart bin at a time.

 LEARN MORE ABOUT SOLUTIONS